jeff-hykin/universify/story.md

 1. Universal scripts are most useful as installers, and installers are going to need internet anyway.
 There isn't too many use-cases for making them work offline.
 2. Just wait till I get my hands on Deno+[cosmopolitan libc](https://github.com/jart/cosmopolitan) and embed it as a base64 string. -->

-For a universal script, this is unacceptable.
-What if we could just have a single ~120 char line that ran on all operating systems?
+The answer is codebase maintaince, but lets ignore that reason.
+For the worlds first universal script, this is unacceptable.
+We need single ~120 char line that runs on basically all operating systems.
+Maybe something like:

 <!-- function iex { alias irm='curl -fsSL $_u | sh ;: ';iex(){ cat;};eval "${1#?}";};iex '$_u="https://raw.githubusercontent.com/jeff-hykin/universify/072ee86790581669ea91be01bbc7ab381b619020/run/hello_world.js";irm $_u|iex' -->